oxfordroadmap/oxon8/content/post/23-02-20-smart-digital-platforms-carbon-neutral-management-services/index.md

 ---
-title: Smart Digital Platforms for Carbon Neutral Management and Services: Business Models Based on ITU Standards for Green Digital Transformation
+title: '"Smart Digital Platforms for Carbon Neutral Management and Services" accepted for publications.'
 date: 2023-02-20
 ---